MAIA-Group-Projects/SE3D/Weekly Reports/README.md

 ### Ali

-- As there was some difficulties to pick up the PCL library by other team members (while I set my focus on opencv) I had to spend some time to ramp up on PCL as well as acquiring data with the kinect.
+- As there were some difficulties to pick up the PCL library by other team members (while I set my focus on opencv) I had to spend some time to ramp up on PCL as well as acquiring data with the kinect.

 ### Basel